vivianeaalmeida/ComeAndGet/Docs/US12/01-requirements-engineering/US12-requirements.md

 **From the specifications document:**

-> The system must allow users to search advertisements using keywords, category, and location.
+> The system must allow users to search advertisements using keywords, category, and municipality.
 > Only active advertisements should be displayed in the search results.

 **From the client clarifications:**